judgej/phpne-talk/README.md

 Seems to implement self-contained interfaces only (e.g. no iterator for streams or standard PHP filesystem interfaces e.g. Streams (check this).

 Not enough type-hints.
-Needs more as objects are passed around all over the place.
+Needs more, as objects are passed around all over the place (improvements section?).

 Not sure if can be made to support all the standard PHP protocols (http://www.php.net/manual/en/wrappers.php) but maybe a "php" storage engine can do this, or maybe it would need a wrapper around the whole thing to